Hieromon/AutoConnect/mkdocs/usage.md

 ### <i class="fa fa-caret-right"></i> Configuration for Soft AP

 AutoConnect will activate SoftAP at failed initial WiFi.Begin.
-It SoftAP settings are stored in [*AutoConnectConfig*](api.md#autoconnectconfig-api) as the following parameters.
-The sketch could be configured SoftAP using these parameters, refer [AutoConnectConfig API](api.md#autoconnectconfig-api) for details.
+It SoftAP settings are stored in [**AutoConnectConfig**](api.md#autoconnectconfig) as the following parameters.
+The sketch could be configured SoftAP using these parameters, refer the [AutoConnectConfig API](api.md#autoconnectconfig-api) for details.

 - IP address of SoftAP activated.
 - Gateway IP address.